OttoNia/Hyewon_Kim_Project1/README.md

 # Hyewon_Kim_Project1

 three pde files + five images
-If you hold the mouse cursor at the cats, the cats gets angry.
+If you hold the mouse cursor at the cats, the cats get angry.